nus-cs2103/website-base/admin/common-commentary-fragment.md

                                     Project Mgt
 <!-- ==================================================================================================== -->
 <div id="{{ slugify("SDLC Process Models: Basics") }}">

+Now, let's switch our focus to the _project management_ aspect of SE.

 Broadly speaking, there are two approaches to doing a software project.
 Those two approaches are also highly relevant to the way this course is run, and how it is different from most SE courses elsewhere.